-- Meanwhile, in a small saucepan, melt the chocolate, butter and vanilla over low heat.
+- Meanwhile, in a small saucepan, melt the chocolate, butter, vanilla and coconut sugar over low heat.
 Allow to slightly cool.

-- Add the melted chocolate mixture, the baking soda and the salt (and the cocoa and xylitol if using) to the plantain-egg mixture.
+- Add the melted chocolate mixture, the cocoa powder, baking soda and kosher salt to the food processor.
 Process until fully incorporated and very fluffy, stopping once to scrape the sides with a spatula, about 1 minute.

 - Using a spoon, equally divide the batter among the donut pan cavities, spreading the batter evenly and filling the cavities 3/4 full.
 Bake 10 minutes.

-- Cool 5 minutes in pan on a cooling rack, then gently remove the donuts from the pan and transfer to the cooling rack to cool 10 more minutes.
+- Cool 5 minutes in the pan on a cooling rack, then gently remove the donuts from the pan and transfer them to the cooling rack to cool for 10 more minutes.

 - To make the glaze, melt the chocolate and butter together, over low heat, in a shallow skillet.
 Once melted, keep the glaze warm over very low heat.
 Dip one side of each doughnut into the warm glaze.
-Place the donuts glaze-side up on a baking sheet lined with wax paper.
-Place in fridge for 15 minutes to harden the glaze, then serve.
+Place the donuts glaze side up on a baking sheet lined with wax paper.
+Place in the fridge for 15 minutes to set the glaze, then serve.